Understanding the Commercial Real Estate World of Near West Side, Chicago

 1. Retail Spaces: Retail development is booming in the Near West Side, particularly along Randolph Street, Madison Street, and Fulton Market.
 These areas are home to high-end boutiques, local shops, and trendy restaurants catering to the growing population of young professionals and residents.

-2. Office Spaces: The Near West Side has become a major hub for office spaces, particularly in the West Loop and Fulton Market districts.
+2. Chicago Office Spaces: The Near West Side has become a major hub for office spaces, particularly in the West Loop and Fulton Market districts.
 The area attracts tech companies, startups, and creative agencies seeking modern office spaces in a vibrant neighborhood.

 3. Mixed-Use Developments: Mixed-use developments are a hallmark of the Near West Side, with many projects combining residential units with retail and office spaces.
 These developments are particularly prevalent in the West Loop, where new high-rise buildings continue to reshape the skyline.